connor-occhialini/m1/README.md

 # Midterm 1 - Takehome Project - PHYS 2200
 The above code uses two series, the Leibniz series and the Bailey-Borwein-Plouffe series, to approximate PI to within an absolute error of 10e-6.
-Uses the number of interations required for this accuracy, the relative times to compute our approximation are compared for both series.
+The code uses the number of interations required for this accuracy and compared the times required to compute these approximations for each series.
+The file "driver.c" is the one in which all computations are done.
+Function declarations for the series are found in "pi_funs.h".
+Appropriate timing related functions can be found in "adjust.c", "timer.h" and "timer.c".